isomerpages/moe-yishunpri/_about-us/Our Commitment.md

 ### **<center>Our Service Standards</center>**
 ##### **Service Standards for Response Times**
 1. The school commits to the following response timeframes:
-* **3 Working Days:** Acknowledgement of all feedback and replies to straightforward enquiries regarding bullying incidents will be provided within three school days of receipt.
+* **3 working days:** Acknowledge all feedback and reply to straightforward enquiries.
-* **7 Working Days:** Cases requiring investigation, including gathering statements and reviewing of evidence.
+* **7 working days:** For cases needing investigation, including gathering statements and reviewing evidence.
-* **21 Working Days:** Complex cases involving detailed investigation, multiple parties and/or external agencies.
+* **21 working days:** For complex cases involving detailed investigations, multiple parties, or external agencies.

 2. In all cases, the reporting party will be kept informed of progress and any delays that may occur due to exceptional circumstances.